lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ![Anvi'o overview of the _A. carolinana_ '1' metagenome assembly and binning into MAGs.
 The center dendrogram reflects a hierarchical clustering of scaffolds based on 4-mer profiles but not differential abundance in biological samples.
 In the dendrogram, each leaf is one scaffold (or split in Anvi'o).
 In circles around the dendrogram, metadata about the scaffolds is displayed.
 This metadata is, in order of inside to outside: split-parent, scaffold length, scaffold GC content (dark green), scaffold abundance in _A. carolinana_ '1' sequencing (black), scaffold abundance in leaf cavity enriched samples (blue), scaffold abundance in whole plant samples (green).
 Then follow several coloured rings representing taxonomy as determined by CAT, starting at the kingdom level down to species level.
 The before last red ring indicates presence of any ribosomal RNA genes in a scaffold (drastically influencing depth of the scaffold and therefore the binning process).
 The final ring indicates in which bin a scaffold was categorises.
 The corresponding bins, their size and estimated completeness are shown in +@tbl:tbl3_all_MAGs.](source/figures/fig3_Azcar_1_binning.pdf ){#fig:fig3_Azcar_1_binning}

 ![Anvi'o overview of the _A. carolinana_ '2' metagenome assembly and binning into MAGs.
 The center dendrogram reflects a hierarchical clustering of scaffolds based on 4-mer profiles and differential abundance in biological samples.
 In the dendrogram, each leaf is one scaffold (or split in Anvi'o).
 In circles around the dendrogram, metadata about the scaffolds is displayed.
 This metadata is, in order of inside to outside: split-parent, scaffold length, scaffold GC content (dark green), scaffold abundance in _A. carolinana_ '2' sequencing (black), scaffold abundance in leaf cavity enriched samples (blue), scaffold abundance in whole plant samples (green).
 Then follow several coloured rings representing taxonomy as determined by CAT, starting at the kingdom level down to species level.
 The before last red ring indicates presence of any ribosomal RNA genes in a scaffold (drastically influencing depth of the scaffold and therefore the binning process).
 The final ring indicates in which bin a scaffold was categorises.
 The corresponding bins, their size and estimated completeness are shown in +@tbl:tbl3_all_MAGs.](source/figures/fig3_Azcar_2_binning.pdf ){#fig:fig3_Azcar_2_binning}

+![Binning quality control in CheckM [@Parks2015] of various binning methods.
+Quality of bins was assessed as completeness (dark green) and redundancy (red) by ways of scoring SCMGs.
+Bin quality was assessed for all bins of all metagenome assemblies, comparing two automated binning methods (Metabat2 and Concoct) and the manual method described here (Manual).
+Numbers in the panels show the total amount of bins created by a particular method for a particular assembly (black) and the amount of those bins passing QC criteria of completeness above 90% and redudancy below 10% (Dark green).
+These thresholds are also indicated by grey lines in the figure.](source/figures/fig3_binning_QC_anvio.pdf ){#fig:fig3_binning_QC_checkm}